cloudflare/cloudflare-docs/content/workers/platform/smart-placement.md

 {{<beta>}}Smart Placement{{</beta>}}

 By default, [Workers](/workers/) and [Pages Functions](/pages/platform/functions/) are invoked in a data center closest to where the request was received.
 If you are running back-end logic in a Worker, it may be more performant to run that Worker closer to your back-end infrastructure rather than the end user.
-Smart Placement (beta) automatically places your workloads in an optimal location that minimizes latency and speeds up your applications.
+Smart Placement automatically places your workloads in an optimal location that minimizes latency and speeds up your applications.

 You may benefit from Smart Placement if you are making multiple round trips to a centralized database, API or origin server in a Worker.

 ## Background

-The following example walks through how moving your Worker close to your backend services could decrease application latency:
+The following example demonstrates how moving your Worker close to your back-end services could decrease application latency:

 You have a user in Sydney, Australia who is accessing an application running on Workers.
 This application makes multiple round trips to a database located in Frankfurt, Germany in order to serve the user’s request.

 ![A user located in Sydney, AU connecting to a Worker in the same region which then makes multiple round trips to a database located in Frankfurt, DE. ](../media/workers-smart-placement-disabled.png)

-The blockage is the time that it takes the Worker to perform multiple round trips to the database.
-Instead of the request being processed close to the user, with Smart Placement enabled, the network would process the request in a data center closest to the database.
+The issue is the time that it takes the Worker to perform multiple round trips to the database.
+Instead of the request being processed close to the user, the Cloudflare network, with Smart Placement enabled, would process the request in a data center closest to the database.

 ![A user located in Sydney, AU connecting to a Worker in Frankfurt, DE which then makes multiple round trips to a database also located in Frankfurt, DE. ](../media/workers-smart-placement-enabled.png)

 ## Understand how Smart Placement (beta) works